A.G. Carrick (trading as Highgrove Gardens)

 This privacy notice tells you what to expect when A.G.
-Carrick, trading as Highgrove Enterprises, collects personal information.
+Carrick, trading as Highgrove Gardens, collects personal information.

 It applies to information we collect about you if you: